 When you’re building a marketing strategy for your business, you don’t have to rely on gut instinct alone.
 During a recession, the ground shifts beneath your feet very rapidly.
 Consumer sentiment and buying habits change.
 There are new factors impacting your market that you can’t control.

-Based on this data, you can glean insights that help your business earn consumer trust and provide exactly what your customers are looking for in the moment.
+Based on this data, you can glean insights that help your business earn consumer trust, optimize your marketing strategy and provide exactly what your customers are looking for in the moment.